Sasanian Empire: Origins and early history (205–310)

 During the second encounter, Roman forces seized Narseh's camp, his treasury, his harem, and his wife.
 Galerius advanced into Media and Adiabene, winning successive victories, most prominently near Erzurum, and securing Nisibis (Nusaybin, Turkey) before 1 October 298.
 He then advanced down the Tigris, taking Ctesiphon.
 Narseh had previously sent an ambassador to Galerius to plead for the return of his wives and children.
 Peace negotiations began in the spring of 299, with both Diocletian and Galerius presiding.

 The conditions of the peace were heavy: Persia would give up territory to Rome, making the Tigris the boundary between the two empires.
 Further terms specified that Armenia was returned to Roman domination, with the fort of Ziatha as its border; Caucasian Iberia would pay allegiance to Rome under a Roman appointee; Nisibis, now under Roman rule, would become the sole conduit for trade between Persia and Rome; and Rome would exercise control over the five satrapies between the Tigris and Armenia: Ingilene, Sophanene (Sophene), Arzanene (Aghdznik), Corduene, and Zabdicene (near modern Hakkâri, Turkey).

-The Sassanids ceded five provinces west of the Tigris, and agreed not to interfere in the affairs of Armenia and Georgia.
-In the aftermath of this defeat, Narseh gave up the throne and died a year later, leaving the Sassanid throne to his son, Hormizd II.
+The Sasanians ceded five provinces west of the Tigris, and agreed not to interfere in the affairs of Armenia and Georgia.
+In the aftermath of this defeat, Narseh gave up the throne and died a year later, leaving the Sasanian throne to his son, Hormizd II.
 Unrest spread throughout the land, and while the new king suppressed revolts in Sakastan and Kushan, he was unable to control the nobles and was subsequently killed by Bedouins on a hunting trip in 309.